Researchers at the Texas A&M University School of Medicine and School of Veterinary Medicine and…

 Some alternative screening tests:

-- CT colonography (also known as a virtual colonoscopy)also uses x-rays to detect polyps or cancer.
+- CT colonography (also known as a virtual colonoscopy) also uses radiation to detect polyps or cancer.
 It should be done every five years.

-- Fecal occult blood test (FOBT)tests stool samples for hidden traces of blood.
-In contrast with other alternatives, FOBT should be done annually.
+- Fecal occult blood test (FOBT) and fecal immunochemical test (FIT) tests stool samples for hidden traces of blood.
+In contrast with other alternatives, these at-home stool tests should be done annually.

 - Stool DNA test examines DNA in a stool sample for certain gene changes that are present in colon cancer cells.
 This method of screening should occur every three years.